cubiq/vanilla-docs/docs/theming/smarty/functions/mobile-logo.html.md

 {mobile_logo}
 ```

 Writes the mobile logo to the page.
+You can change the mobile logo from the 'Banner' settings page in the dashboard.

 ### Parameters